DigitalGeographyLab/some-lingscapes/spatial/README.md

 ## Scripts for analysing user mobility

-This directory contains scripts for the mobility of users.
+This directory contains scripts for analysing the mobility of users.

 | File | Description |
 | :-------- | :---------- |